 An infographic is an image that explains complicated information easily.

-There is a huge infographic industry and it’s definitely an area that a designer could specialise in.
+There is a vast infographic industry, and it’s an area that a designer could specialise in.

-However one of the challenges for designers are the do it yourself infographic tools including:
+However, one of the challenges for designers is the do it yourself infographic tools, including: